 Conclusion

 So, how long does it take to get braces on?
-The process generally takes 1 to 2 hours, depending on the type of braces, dental condition, and orthodontist’s expertise.
-After getting braces, most patients need 1-2 weeks to adjust, and the total treatment can last 6 months to 3 years.
-Understanding this timeline helps patients mentally and physically prepare for their orthodontic journey.
+Normally taking about 1 – 2 hours, the duration could vary depending on the type of braces, the dental condition , and the experience of the orthodontist.
+Following braces, the patient usually requires 1–2 weeks to adapt, and full treatment can take 6 months to 3 years.
+Knowledge of this timeline can prepare patients, in mind and body, for their orthodontic adventure.

 Also Read>>>Invisalign vs Braces?
 The Ultimate Guide to Choosing the Right Option in 2025!